Brad Woods Digital Garden

 • Scalability: Statecharts scale well as complexity grows.
 You can easily manage distributed behavior through the actor model.

-• Visualization: Logic can be visualized as a diagram (known as a statechart), acting as accurate documentation, making it easier to understand a system & acting as a communication language between coder / non-coder stakeholders.
+• Visualization: Logic can be visualized as a diagram (known as a statechart), acting as accurate documentation, making it easier to understand a system and acting as a communication language between coder / non-coder stakeholders.

 • Exploration: The process of building a statechart encourages all states to be explored.
 This can prevent edge cases from being overlooked.